 Main Campus: A three, four, or five-letter prefix is used to identify the subject area (Example: ENGL is Composition).
 A four-digit number follows the prefix (Example: ENGL1301).
 The first digit indicates the level of the course (Example "1" is a freshman-level; "2" is a sophomore-level).
-The second digit identifies the credit-hour value of the course (Example: ENGL1301 is three credits, and MDCA1443 is four credits).
+The second digit identifies the credit-hour value of the course (Example: ENGL-1301 is three (3) credits, and BSN-1505 is five (5) credits).
 The third and fourth digits establish possible course sequencing; however, the sequencing may vary.
 Institutional course numbers are used for technical courses that have content that does not correspond to an existing Workforce Education Course Manual (WECM) course.

 Aeronautics Campus: A three-letter prefix is used to identify the subject area (Example: PPS is Powerplant Systems).
 A four-digit number follows the prefix (Example: PPS2122).
 The first digit indicates the level of the course (Example "1" is a freshman-level; "2" is a sophomore-level).
 The second and third digits identify the credit-hour value of the course.
-In General Education and General Science courses, the 2nd digit indicates the number of credits (Example: ENGL1301 is three credits, and AGS1611 is six credits).
+In General Education and General Science courses, the 2nd digit indicates the number of credits (Example: General education course, ENGL-1301, is three (3) credits, and Aviation course, AGS-1121 is twelve (12) credits).
 The third and fourth digits establish possible course sequencing; however, the sequencing may vary.
-In Powerplant and Airframe Systems, the 2nd and 3rd digits definitions may vary.
 See Course Descriptions to verify course credit value and sequencing.